-A. All employees shall accumulate one (1) day of sick leave which shall be credited to them for each month of employment commencing with the first month of employment.
+- A. All employees shall accumulate one (1) day of sick leave which shall be credited to them for each month of employment commencing with the first month of employment.
 The sick leave credits shall be cumulative to a maximum of 120 days.
-Effective January 1, 2016 injuries or illnesses incurred by employees engaged in any outside employment or business while so engaged in such outside employment or business.

-Effective January 1, 2016 a month of employment shall mean a month in which the employee receives pay from the City for 40 hours in the previous month.
-For purposes of this article a "day" for sick leave accrual shall mean eight (8) hours.

-B. The accumulated sick leave may be used for any bona fide illness or injury excepting those compensated for under the Wisconsin Worker's Compensation Act.
-Except as to
+A month of employment shall mean a month in which the employee receives pay from the City for 40 hours in the previous month.
+For purposes of this article a "day" for sick leave accrual shall mean eight (8) hours. - B. The accumulated sick leave may be used for any bona fide illness or injury excepting those compensated for under the Wisconsin Worker's Compensation Act.
+Except as to injuries or illnesses incurred by employees engaged in any outside employment or business while so engaged in such outside employment or business.

-- C. Probationary employees shall be authorized sick leave after six (6) months of service, such allowances to be limited to the six (6) days earned in accordance with the provisions of this section.
-For each additional month of service, one (1) additional day of sick leave shall be allowed probationary employees.
-(Effective January 1, 2016 six (6) days shall mean 48 hours). - D. All sickness or injuries of over three (3) consecutive days duration must be verified by a physician's certificate (i.e., three twelve hour shifts is 36 hours, three 8.4 hour shifts is 25.2 hours).
+- B. Probationary employees shall be authorized sick leave after six (6) months of service, such allowances to be limited to the six (6) days (48 hours) earned in accordance with the provisions of this section.
+For each additional month of service, one (1) additional day of sick leave shall be allowed probationary employees - C. All sickness or injuries of over three (3) consecutive days duration must be verified by a physician's certificate (i.e., three twelve hour shifts is 36 hours, three 8.4 hour shifts is 25.2 hours).
 The City reserves the right of reasonable independent medical examination at City's expense.
 Such medical examination shall be at the request of the Department Head.

-Effective January 1, 2017: If the employee did not meet "adequate" attendance standards the previous year they would be required to provide a physician's certificate for all sickness or injuries of more than two (2) consecutive days duration.
+If the employee did not meet "adequate" attendance standards the previous year they would be required to provide a physician's certificate for all sickness or injuries of more than two (2) consecutive days duration.

-- E. Sick leave pay shall be based on the rate of pay of an employee's classification. - F. Sick leave may accumulate to a maximum of one hundred and thirty-two (132) days.
+- D. Sick leave pay shall be based on the rate of pay of an employee's classification. - E. Sick leave may accumulate to a maximum of one hundred and thirty-two (132) days.
 Any unused sick days over the 120 day cap, to a maximum of one hundred and thirty-two (132) days, will be paid out to the employee on the first pay period of January at a rate of fifty (50%) percent of the unused sick accumulation.
-When the employee reaches the one hundred and twenty (120) day cap and receives fifty percent (50%) pay for up to the one hundred and thirty-two (132) days as of the first of January.
-As a result, if an employee maintains the cap of one hundred and twenty (120) days as of the first of January.
-As a result, if an employee maintains the cap of one hundred and twenty (120) days as of the receive six (6) days payout the first pay period of January.
+When the employee reaches the one hundred and twenty (120) day cap and receives fifty percent (50%) pay for up to the one hundred and thirty-two (132) day maximum, the employee will revert back to the cap of one hundred and twenty (120) days as of the first of January.
+As a result, if an employee maintains the cap of one hundred and twenty (120) days and goes the entire year without using any sick days the same employee will receive six (6) days payout the first pay period of January.
 The parties agree to evaluate the results of this program at the end of each calendar year.
+Upon retirement, any eligible sick leave payout over cap shall be paid to the employee (not to the Retirement Health Savings Plan).

-Effective January 1, 2016: In reference to paragraph F above, 132 days shall mean 1056 hours; 120 day cap shall mean 960 hours; six days shall mean 48 hours.
+In reference to paragraph F above, 132 days shall mean 1056 hours; 120 day cap shall mean 960 hours; six days shall mean 48 hours.

-G. Personal Business: Employees may use up to three (3) days of accumulated sick leave credits for personal business provided, however, that employees shall notify their supervisor at least twenty-four (24) hours prior to the time off requested.
+F. Personal Business: Employees may use up to four (4) days (at the conversion rate below) of accumulated sick leave credits for personal business provided, however, that employees shall notify their supervisor at least twenty-four (24) hours prior to the time off requested.
 Use of personal business shall be deducted from sick leave accumulation.
 Employees who have not accumulated sick leave shall not be entitled to such time off.